Banteay Srei - The Citadel of the women

 Foundation and dedication

-built by a monarch; its construction is credited to a courtier named Yajnavaraha, who served as a
+monarch; its construction is credited to a courtier named Yajnavaraha, who served as a counsellor to king

-the name Tribhuvanamahesvara — great lord of the threefold world — in reference to the Shaivite linga that served
+Tribhuvanamahesvara — great lord of the threefold world — in reference to the Shaivite linga that served as its

 between those buildings located south of the axis, which are devoted to Shiva, and those north of the axis, which